opendocsg/slw-judgments-backfill/2018_SGHC_88/report.md

 Lord Wilberforce observed that parallels can be drawn with the law of partnership, “which has developed the conceptions of probity, good faith and mutual confidence”.
 Thus, references to “quasipartnerships” can be found in cases where the Court’s just and equitable jurisdiction was invoked.

-23     The Court of Appeal in _Chow Kwok Chuen v Chow Kwok Chi and another_ [2008] 4 SLR(R) 362 (“ _Chow Kwok Chuen_ ”) held at [17] that the concept of “just and equitable” is “a dynamic one” which should not be circumscribed in scope by reference to case law, and identified at [18] the following situations which could also constitute sufficient factual bases to establish just and equitable causes:
+23     The Court of Appeal in _Chow Kwok Chuen v Chow Kwok Chi and another_ <span class="citation">[2008] 4 SLR(R) 362</span> (“ _Chow Kwok Chuen_ ”) held at [17] that the concept of “just and equitable” is “a dynamic one” which should not be circumscribed in scope by reference to case law, and identified at [18] the following situations which could also constitute sufficient factual bases to establish just and equitable causes:

  (a) where the main object of the company cannot be achieved or has been departed from;